Supply of 12v and 24v power Inverters to suit vehicle applications.

 Modified Sine Wave Inverter

-Modified sine wave inverters are generally available at cheaper capital cost than the pure sine wave types.
+Modified sine wave inverters offer cheaper capital cost than the pure sine wave types however are more suited to power less electronically sensitive equipment.

 Shut down voltage